tehreem-k/SecDevOps-Assignment-Kubernetes/README.md

-# Kubernetes Demo App – GitHub Ready Submission
+# Kubernetes Demo App

 This repository demonstrates deploying and managing a **containerized Spring Boot application** on Kubernetes using **k3s**.
-It covers core Kubernetes objects, scaling, rolling updates, rollback, configuration management, and troubleshooting.
+It covers core Kubernetes objects, scaling, rolling updates, rollback and troubleshooting.

 ----------